Kalatco/SmallTalk/README.md

 6. Run: `docker-compose exec web python manage.py collectstatic` to create the static files for the nginx server.
 7. Configure the `src/store/index.js` SERVER_ADDRESS to point to port `8080`.
 8. To stop the server, run: `docker-compose down`.
+9. To remove local storage from the database and static files, run: `docker-compose down -v`.

 ## Run for development